Application and Nomination Process: NAEYC Governing Board

 After the group interviews are completed, the Nominating Committee determines its recommendations for the election slate.
 Two candidates will appear on the slate for each available position.
 All potential members of the proposed slate are required to submit to a criminal background check and sexual offender registry check by signing appropriate authorizations and consents.
 All potential members of the slate will be individually assessed, and decisions will be made with respect to Board membership based upon the totality of the candidate’s qualifications and the results of the background checks.
 See here for more information about the screening process.
 Once the background screenings have been successfully completed, the slate is presented to the Governing Board for its approval, and then presented to the membership for election.

-- Mid-August 2017: Based upon their review of submitted materials, the Nominating Panel invites potential candidates to participate in face-to-face group interviews.
+- Mid-August 2018: Based upon its review of submitted materials, the Nominating Panel invites potential candidates to participate in face-to-face group interviews.
 The interviews guide the selection of the slate that is recommended to the Governing Board for approval.

 - Mid-September 2018: Group interviews (mandatory for selection) held at NAEYC Headquarters.

 - November 2018: The slate is officially announced on the NAEYC website and at the Annual Conference.